 Forget Personal Voice

 We tend to take for granted that personal voice in blogging is the holy grail.
 We are influenced by millions of posts every day that screaming to make all copywriters as personal as possible.
 But think again!
-Like everything in life, there is no one-size-fits-all approach into content strategy.
+Like everything in life, there is no one-size-fits-all approach to content strategy.

 Certain industries must avoid the sentimental or too personal or too human approach.
 They just need to state the facts.
 Experienced and top tier business bloggers do know the difference between high streaming blogging and corporate blogging.
 And that is to be neutral and understandable.